User Manual Ver.1.0 (English)

 Page 18

-... the screen You can flip 180 degrees upward.
+...screen You can flip 180 degrees upward.
 3 Touch the frame area on the screen. • After 3 seconds from being focused, the camera automatically release the shutter.
-180˚ Shutter button Using the Self Shot mode In Smart Auto mode and Program mode, flip the screen upward ...and capture a self portrait while looking at yourself on the back of the camera.
-Basic functions 17 The screen can take a self-portrait while looking at yourself on the screen by more than 180 degrees, or it may cause...
+180˚ Shutter button Using the Self Shot mode In Smart Auto mode and Program mode, flip the screen upward... and capture a self portrait while looking at yourself on the back of the camera.
+Otherwise, it may cause damage to your camera.
+Basic functions 17 The screen can take a self-portrait while looking at yourself on the screen by hands and the screen...

-... the screen You can flip 180 degrees upward.
+...screen You can flip 180 degrees upward.
 3 Touch the frame area on the screen. • After 3 seconds from being focused, the camera automatically release the shutter.
-180˚ Shutter button Using the Self Shot mode In Smart Auto mode and Program mode, flip the screen upward ...and capture a self portrait while looking at yourself on the back of the camera.
-Basic functions 17 The screen can take a self-portrait while looking at yourself on the screen by more than 180 degrees, or it may cause...
+180˚ Shutter button Using the Self Shot mode In Smart Auto mode and Program mode, flip the screen upward... and capture a self portrait while looking at yourself on the back of the camera.
+Otherwise, it may cause damage to your camera.
+Basic functions 17 The screen can take a self-portrait while looking at yourself on the screen by hands and the screen...

 User Manual Ver.1.0 (English)